wolfvictorOSI/Edge-Data-Store-Docs/V1/index.md

 # Edge Data Store

 Edge Data Store (EDS) is a lightweight data collection and storage application designed to capture data at the edge of networks for historical storage and analysis.
-It runs on small, rugged devices, such as a Raspberry Pi, and is designed to be resilient and require minimal installation and administration.
+It runs on small, rugged devices or embedded in existing industrial hardware, and is designed to be resilient and require minimal installation and administration.
 While not a replacement for a PI System or OSIsoft Cloud Services (OCS), EDS augments the PI System and OCS by collecting and storing data in situations where deploying a full system is impractical.

 The following diagram shows conceptually how Edge Data Store captures data and sends to permanent storage: